jupyterhub/the-littlest-jupyterhub/docs/install/amazon.rst

    Check out our guide on How To :ref:`howto/admin/resource-estimation` to help pick how much Memory / CPU your server needs.
-   We recommend you use a server with at leat 2GB of RAM, such as a **t3.small**.
+   We recommend you use a server with at least 2GB of RAM, such as a **t3.small**.
    However, if you need to minimise costs you can use a server with **1GB** RAM such as a **t2.micro**, but performance will be limited.

    You may wish to consult the listing `here <https://www.ec2instances.info/>`_